 Bar 21.
 Very easy to locate because this is situated along Lacson Street.

-Tyrol Restaurant – This place offers German and Austrian Cuisines.
+Tyrol Restaurant – This place offers German and Austrian Cuisine.

 Have you heard of Bacolod’s famed Kansi?
 Do visit any of these restaurants: Bones and Belly, Sharyn’s

 Quan Delicacies.
-The place is serving native delicacies at its best.
+The place is serving native delicacies at their best.
 Try their cassava pudding, Cuchinta, sapin sapin, palitaw, and a lot more.

-Bacolod do love to eat, so here’s a LIST OF RESTAURANTS IN BACOLOD CITY
+Bacolod does love to eat, so here’s a LIST OF RESTAURANTS IN BACOLOD CITY

-Bacolod Delicacies.
 Bacolod-Silay Airport Departure Area.
 If you wish to buy some delicacies but don’t have the time to visit any establishment, you can simply buy Bacolod delicacies like Piaya, Barquillos, etc. at the airport departure area.
-Merzci Bread and Pastries usually offers 10% discount for any guests.
+Merzci Bread and Pastries usually offer a 10% discount for any guests.
 Just present your ticket or boarding pass.
 Their price?
 It’s just the same as with their other outlets.

 HOW TO GET TO BACOLOD CITY

-Bacolod City is less than an hour flight from Philippine’s capital, Metro Manila.
+Bacolod City is less than an hour’s flight from the Philippines’ capital, Metro Manila.
 And merely 30 minutes from Cebu City.
 Various airline companies are serving the Bacolod-Silay Airport.
 An Air-conditioned van is servicing the airport to Bacolod City.
 It can drop you to the nearest point of your destination in Bacolod City for only P150/person.